 While i really don’t like the leftist drivel that spews forth from the likes of Brand and Self, i do agree with some of what they say.
 It is pretty much pointless voting in this country because those who get elected do not listen at all to those who elected them.
 They make lots of promises on their election campaigns only to renege on them as soon as they get elected.
 They’re far more interested in listening to lobbyists than they are their constituents, and why wouldn’t they be?
 When political party funding is absolutely crucial to get elected it makes complete sense to do what you’re asked by those who fund you rather than those who vote for you.

 Furthermore, Blunkett seems to be stuck in this idea that what we have in the UK is a democracy.

 Our first past the post electoral system sees the vast majority of votes go straight into the bin and ignored.
-For example, if your constituency returns a Conservative MP with 35% of the vote; then all the Labour votes at 32%, the Lib Dem votes at 23% and the ‘Others’ votes at 10% will be totally disregarded and count for nothing whatsoever.
-Yes, it’s true, 65% of that ballot will go in the bin.
+For example, if your constituency results are Conservatives 35%, Labour 32%, Lib Dem 23% and Others 10%; then the Conservatives will win with their measly 35% and all the rest of the votes will be totally disregarded and count for nothing whatsoever.
+Think about that, 65% of that ballot will go in the bin.
 Now how is that democratic to return a Conservative MP when 65% of those who voted didn’t want a Conservative MP in the first place?

 Now let’s also consider the amount of people who didn’t vote in the above scenario.
 Consider that the above ballot was only a 55% turn out, then that makes the amount of people who were eligible to vote who voted for a Conservative MP to be only 19.25%.
 So now we have a situation whereby 80.75% of the electorate did not want a Conservative MP, yet that Conservative MP will still claim to be democratically elected representative of his constituency even though more than 4/5th of the electorate did not want them to be their MP.